Horndale County Infant and Nursery School

 Preparing for Return

-For those children returning to school it will be useful for parents to help them to understand that school looks very different at the moment with markers demarking walkways.
+For those children returning to school it will be useful for parents to help them to understand that school may look different at the moment with markers demarking walkways.
 It is very important that children understand social distancing rules before and after school.
 Please practise washing hands effectively and reminding children about not touching their face, biting nails etc before they return.
 We will of course sensitively remind children of these throughout the day.

 Contacting School